All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How does tirzepatide's lipid effect compare to fibrates or fish oil?

 Fibrates (fenofibrate, gemfibrozil) typically reduce triglycerides by 20 to 40%, and prescription omega-3 fatty acids reduce triglycerides by 15 to 30%.
-Tirzepatide's triglyceride reduction of 15 to 25% falls within a similar range, but tirzepatide provides additional benefits (glucose lowering, weight loss, blood pressure reduction) that fibrates and fish oil do not.
+Tirzepatide's triglyceride reduction of 15 to 25% falls within a similar range, but tirzepatide provides additional benefits (glucose lowering, weight loss, blood pressure reduction) that fibrates and fish oil don't.
 The REDUCE-IT trial showed cardiovascular benefit with icosapent ethyl, while fibrate cardiovascular outcomes data have been mixed .

 Take the Next Step